The GMC Hummer EV's Mission Is to Make Electric Cars Seem 'Badass'

 Badass 101, Truck Division

-The GMC Hummer EV is deliberately loaded with the kinds of wild features that truck buyers love, even if they can’t afford them.
+The GMC Hummer EV is deliberately loaded with the kinds of wild features that truck buyers love, even if they can’t get them in the trucks they can actually afford.
 Take the “Extract” mode that raises the suspension fully 6 inches above Terrain mode, to get drivers out of tough situations.
 It makes for great video as the giant vehicle levers itself up and right off a rock.
 (No, GMC will not allow you to run the truck on-road with a fully extended suspension.
 We asked.)

 Or take the “Watts To Freedom” feature, essentially electric overboost for maximum acceleration.
 To invoke it, drivers have to go through extra commands—at which point the Hummer reads, “ARMED” on the screen as the vehicle lowers itself to its minimal ground clearance.
 Plus, that "WTF" acronym?
 Not subtle at all.